tiprankstipranks

 Our ability to operate our company effectively could be impaired if we lose members of our senior management team or key technical personnel.

-We depend on the continued service of key managerial and technical personnel and personnel with security clearances, as well as our ability to continue to attract and retain highly qualified personnel.
+We depend on the continued service and institutional knowledge of key managerial and technical personnel and personnel with security clearances, as well as our ability to continue to attract and retain highly qualified personnel.
 We compete for such personnel with other companies, government entities, academic institutions and other organizations.
 The unexpected loss or interruption of the services of such personnel could compromise our ability to effectively manage our operations, execute our business plan and meet our strategic objectives.

-Supply Chain1 | 2.1%
+Supply Chain1 | 2.3%

 Supply Chain - Risk 1

 We currently rely on a limited number of manufacturers of our devices, including our mobile handsets, L-band transceivers and SBD devices.
 We also utilize sole source suppliers for some of the component parts of our devices.
-If any of our suppliers were to terminate its relationship with us, we may not be able to find a replacement supplier in a timely manner, at an acceptable price or at all.
-Further, our manufacturers and suppliers may cease production of our components or products or become capacity-constrained, or could face financial difficulties as a result of a surge in demand, a natural disaster or other event.
-For example, several of our suppliers experienced production delays as a result of the recent global silicon chip shortage.
-As a result, we experienced delays in fulfilling some product orders and are evaluating replacement components and product changes.
-These delays increased our costs and reduced our sales of those products and use of the related services.
-Any future delay in production or delivery of our products or components by our suppliers could similarly adversely affect our business.
+If any of our suppliers terminate their relationship with us, we may not be able to find a replacement supplier in a timely manner, at an acceptable price or at all.
+Further, our manufacturers and suppliers may cease production of our components or products or become capacity-constrained, or could face financial difficulties, which could adversely impact our ability to fulfill customer orders, increase our costs and reduce revenues.
+U.S. trade policy changes in 2025 increased our costs and caused us to evaluate alternative sourcing arrangements.
+Future changes to trade policy by the U.S. or foreign governments, including tariff and customs regulations, could increase our costs, cause delays or cause us to further evaluate alternative sourcing, all of which could adversely impact our operations.
 Even if we are able to replace or supplement sole source or other component suppliers, there could be a substantial period of time in which our products would not be available; any new relationship may involve higher costs and delays in development and delivery, and we may encounter technical challenges in successfully replicating the manufacturing processes.
 If our manufacturers or suppliers terminate their relationships with us, fail to provide equipment or services to us on a timely basis, or fail to meet our performance expectations, we may be unable to provide products or services to our customers in a competitive manner, which could in turn negatively affect our financial results and our reputation.

-Costs1 | 2.1%
+Costs1 | 2.3%

 Costs - Risk 1